 The campaign manager is the big shot on the campaign trail, whether it’s working for a small local candidate or on a presidential campaign.
 Campaign managers organize and oversee all the details involved in managing a successful campaign.

-On a broad level, they develop, plan and implement a political campaign.
+On a broad level, they develop, plan, and implement a political campaign.
 A campaign manager’s responsibilities can include everything from hiring and managing staff, budgeting, logistics, and technology, to getting out the vote.

 Political consulting involves working on campaigns of those running for public office.
 All levels of politicians, whether on a local or national scale, need help with planning strategy, fundraising, voter outreach, and other aspects of running a campaign.

 You’ll need to have the right experience to land a consulting gig, so many consultants start out working on a campaign, for a legislator, or for the government.

 Media strategists are an essential component of a successful campaign for elected office.
 They help candidates promote themselves and assist with handling issues that arise during the course of a campaign.
-Media strategists are responsible for planning, implementing and presenting in-person, print, television, radio, online and social media campaigns to promote the candidate.
+Media strategists are responsible for planning, implementing, and presenting in-person, print, television, radio, online, and social media campaigns to promote the candidate.

 A political media strategist may organize campaign events, liaison with the press, handle media relations, prepare a candidate for interviews, oversee the creation and production of advertising, and plan ad buys.